iherman/r2epub/README.md

 node dist/server.js
 ```

 starts up the server locally.

-The port number used by the server can be determined by setting the `PORT` environmental variable; failing that the default (i.e., 80) is used.
+The port number used by the server can be determined by setting the `R2EPUB_PORT` environmental variable; failing that the default (i.e., 80) is used.
 By default, no URL-s on `localhost` are accepted, unless the environment variable `R2EPUB_LOCAL` is explicitly set (the value of the variable is not relevant, only the setting is) for the server process (this is useful for local, testing purposes).
+For security reasons this variable should not be set for deployed servers.

 ---